 Actors: Daniel Kaluuya, Allison Williams, Bradley Whitford

 Director: Jordan Peele

 Particularly from a black perspective, the darkness Chris enters into plays at the fears black folks have of a society that once treated black bodies as cattle.
-Even when it isn’t physical, our willingness to become the slaves to a white doctrine can become psychological and self inflicting.
-Even today, blackness is a commodity; from our humour to our culture.
+Even when it isn’t physical, our willingness to become the slaves to a white doctrine can become psychological and self-inflicting.
+Even today, blackness is a commodity—from our humor to our culture.
 It's often used and abused.

 The Babadook, Covers

 Actors: Essie Davis, Noah Wiseman, Daniel Henshall

 In this scene about a widowed mother dealing with the supernatural creepiness of a monster lurking in her house, it’s this sequence when Amelia hides under her covers and we hear the twisted voice tussling to get a word out.
 The figure appears above, twitching before entering her throat.

 The sound.
 It starts with an ambiance that audiences understand isn’t human, but in knowing that we need to identify it to feel safe.
 Like Amelia, we can’t spot the Babadook, so we imagine horrifying teeth, demon eyes, until we get the unexpected white face with hollow eyes rushing a camera lens

 It’s admitting cheap, but this is Lord of the Rings we're talking about here.
 Audiences aren't expecting sweet ol’ Bilbo the Hobbit going demon faced on them, but in needing a taste of Sam’s ring, Bilbo displays just how ugly a hobbit can become in the chase of his high.

 In an instant, Bilbo’s face goes from pleasant to demonic.
 Pretty straightforward and you never see it coming.